 - Indirect Costs – Sometimes, certain indirect costs may also be involved with the production process and that’s why they are added to the cost of sales.
 These costs may include admin expenses, quality control expenses, shipping expenses, and more.

 What to Include in Cost of Sales Calculation?

+It’s true that expense management is a complex task.
 Account people often feel confused about what expenses to include in the cost of sales calculation and what to leave out.
 While making this decision, the key consideration should be to include every expense that was paid to manufacture the goods or deliver the service.
 If a specific expense causes the production to stop, then naturally, it should always be included in the cost of sales calculation.

 Here is a list of all the costs to be included –